Anniepoo/identity/README.md

 Do something I haven't figured out to get http -> http there

+## Development documentation

+I'm finding pack(identity) requires more design work up front than the usual thing.
+So I'm making sure all the research ends up in a single, organized location.

+Before building something, design it using the wiki on github.
+The wiki is where all 'research' info should go.

 ## Known Issues

  * BUG - click the secret link on the homepage.
 Login page comes up.
 After logging in, you don't go to the secret, you go home.